Magnitus-/hypriot-kit/README.md

 * base_image: Image used as a base to build all the other building images
   * image: Name to give to the base image.
 Note that if you change this value, you'll have to change the expected base image in all the other build repos that you use.
   * repo: Repo containing the logic to build the image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
 * root_fs: Core root filesystem for your SD image
   * image: Name to give to the build image that will generate the artifact
   * repo: Repo containing logic to build the build image.
 Can be the official repo (default) or your custom fork of it.
+  * branch: Branch in the repo to use to build the image.
+Can be omitted in which case the default branch of the repo will be used.
   * target: Source of the core root filesystem.
 Can be any of the following: arm64-debian, armhf-debian, armhf-raspbian, mips, amd64, i386
   * hostname: Hostname the os will give itself
   * groupname: Default user groupname